 If paper clutter isn’t a problem for you, then pat yourself on the back because you are in the minority my friend!
 And congrats…because you get to skip this month’s Challenge assignments.
-If paper clutter IS a problem and you’re just not keen on the whole digital document thing, you may want to hop on over and check out the Summer Shred Paper Declutter series (which offers up tips and ideas for organizing all categories of physical papers).
+If paper clutter IS a problem and you’re just not keen on the whole digital document thing, you may want to hop on over and check out the Paper Declutter Challenge series (which offers up tips and ideas for organizing all categories of physical papers).

 For the rest of you…let’s get this party started!

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Paper gets a bad rap in the organizing world.
 It was definitely the #1 issue that plagued my organizing clients (and it’s the #1 reason that people seek out the help of a professional organizer, go figure).
 But should the goal of going paperless be to actually become paper-free?

 Let’s face it.
 Becoming paper-free is just not a realistic goal.
 As much as I’m all about eliminating paper from my life, I still consider myself a paper/digital hybrid girl.
 I still like to use printables for certain things (e.g., meal planning, my daily docket).
 And then there’s those types of papers that we really do need to keep, like original copies of vital documents.